 The workstations that Benchmark suggests setting up are: Reading Workstation, Writing Workstation, Listening Workstation, and Computer Workstation.
 I’ve adapted them for my own workstations: Read-to-self, Word Work, Technology, and Writing.
 You can use any workstations that you prefer.
 You can read more about my workstations here.

-I have created several resources that are useful during this Review & Routines times, many of which are free on my TpT shop.
-After the first 15-20 days, these resources can be used for workstations.
-Click on the images to learn more.
+I have created several resources that are useful during this Review & Routines times, many of which are available for free.
+After the first 15-20 days, many these resources can be used for workstations.
+Check out the bundles for a complete pack of resources to get your workstations established and running smoothly all year long.